Ina’s Ever Widening Circle...

 Normally meets monthly on Saturdays, September through May.

-See "Meetings" for information on our upcoming
+See "Meetings" for the 102nd ICC Contest Guidelines and information on our upcoming

-"virtual" meeting, which is held via Zoom,
+"virtual" meetings held via Zoom

 In 1919, poet/librarian/teacher Ina Coolbrith began meeting with kindred literary spirits at her home in San Francisco.
 "I want," she said, "the Circle to live and be ever widening... to perpetually keep the history and literature…of California alive...."